 - Impala: is smaller and has reddish foliage and stems, grows to 1 meter as an annual

 - Red Spire: in contrast is a tall variety that grows to 3 meters still with reddish stems and red-bronze leaves

-- New Zealand Purple: has deep purple colored leaves and seed pods but they turn more red as they ripen, grows to 1.5 meters as an annual
+- New Zealand Purple: has deep purple-colored leaves and seed pods but they turn more red as they ripen, grows to 1.5 meters as an annual

 - Zanzibarensis: is another tall variety that grows to 3 meters and has green leaves with white midribs

 Though castor beans are considered the most poisonous common plant yet it has a lot of benefits and the poison can be extracted.
-But if the beans are ingested there will be delayed symptoms as late as a day and half after ingestion.
+But if the beans are ingested there will be delayed symptoms as late as a day and a half after ingestion.
 Yet only if the seeds are chewed or broken it becomes toxic.
-Swallowing the whole beans or seeds might pass through human system without harm.
+Swallowing the whole beans or seeds might pass through the human system without harm.